qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 This looks very promising!
 Our metric ("RMSE") is dropping nicely and while it maybe keeps fluctuating a bit it does end up at fairly low *RMSE* values.
 But the *RMSE* is just the root *mean* squared error, so we might want to look a bit more in detail how well our just trained model does in predicting the sunshine hours.

-## Evaluate our model

-There is not a single way to evaluate how a model performs.
-But there are at least two very common approaches.
-For a *classification task* that is to compute a *confusion matrix* for the test set which shows how often particular classes were predicted correctly or incorrectly.

-For the present *regression task*, it makes more sense to compare true and predicted values in a scatter plot.

-First, we will do the actual prediction step.
+## 7. Perform a Prediction/Classification
+Now that we have our model trained, we can make a prediction with the model before measuring the performance of our neural network.

 ~~~
 y_train_predicted = model.predict(X_train)
 y_test_predicted = model.predict(X_test)
 ~~~
 {: .language-python}

+## 8. Measure performance

+There is not a single way to evaluate how a model performs.
+But there are at least two very common approaches.
+For a *classification task* that is to compute a *confusion matrix* for the test set which shows how often particular classes were predicted correctly or incorrectly.

+For the present *regression task*, it makes more sense to compare true and predicted values in a scatter plot.

 So, let's look at how the predicted sunshine hour have developed with reference to their ground truth values.